kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

    ```

 ## Upgrade Gloo Edge Federation in a canary model {#canary-upgrade-fed}

+You can upgrade Gloo Edge Federation in a canary model in version 1.13 or later.

 1. Update and pull the Gloo Edge Helm chart for the target version.
    ```shell